T of C

 Lyrics by 李白 Li Bai, but perhaps intended to be in the voice of Lady Zi-ye

 Several of these have lyrics by or attributed to women.
-I don't know of any melodies actually attributed to women.
+The only qin melody clearly attributed to a woman seems to be

 In addition, the following might also connect to stories about women: